velevedi/baqla/README.md

-# Baqla: Data and software evolution made easy
+# Baqla: Data and Software Evolution

 Baqla is a micro services orchestration framework where the data evolution can coexist with an application development.
 In a traditional way developers build an application first and manage the data it generates later.